kyopark2014/webchat-golang-socketio/README.md

 # webchat-golang-socket.io
 It shows a chat application in which socket.io is used to connect server and client.
 Also, there is no difference for 1-to-1 and groupchat since it is based on channel communication.
+In this project, PUBSUB structure was deployed to support Say, Join and Leave.

 The server has a strangth to support massive traffics where the number of members is huge in a chatroom.
 It is different with mobile text application since delivery and display notifications are not required since all members basically show a chatroom together as well as Slack.